 Gladstone Land Corporation (LAND) is a Real Estate Investment Trust.
 REITs are popular investments because they typically pay high dividend yields.
-Gladstone Land is one of 167 publicly-traded REITs in the Sure Dividend database.
-You can see all 167 REITs here.
+Gladstone Land is one of 208 publicly-traded REITs in the Sure Dividend database.
+You can see all 208 REITs here.

 Gladstone Land is a unique REIT.
 Many REITs own physical buildings across various industries like retail or healthcare.
 Gladstone Land, however, owns farmland, as well as vineyards.

-Many of its leases are triple-net, meaning the trust receives a steady stream of rental income, while the tenants are also responsible for real estate taxes, insurance, and maintenance expenses.
+Triple-net leases are appealing as the trust receives a steady stream of rental income, while the tenants are responsible for real estate taxes, insurance, and maintenance expenses.
 Some of the trust’s leases also include a revenue-sharing component, based on the crops harvested on the farms.

 Source: Investor Presentation